TheAwiteb/lprs/README.md

 ## Usage

-Lprs provides a command-line interface for managing your passwords.
+Lprs provides a command-line interface for managing your vaults.
 The following commands are available:

 ```
 A local CLI password manager